 Can You Mountain Bike on Trek Dual Sport?

-One of the most common questions I get on my Cycling YouTube Channel is whether or not the Dual Sport works as a mountain bike.
+One of the most common questions I used to get on my Cycling YouTube Channel is whether or not the Dual Sport works as a mountain bike.
 The short answer is, it depends.
 The front fork, when it is working, has 60 mm of travel.
 Most mountain bikes start around 100 mm of travel for a hardtail.

 Trail bikes have less suspension travel than downhill, enduro and all mountain bikes, but 60 mm of travel will really limit the trails you can ride.
 That doesn’t mean it can’t be done.
 You will simply need to slow down and ride defensively.
 No full sends!